neupgroup/NeupEd/README.md

 # NeupEd
 A public repository with question set for all Nepal.
-Completely free.
+Completely free. <br>
 Please don't do the data harvesting as of now, we're making system for that too (also for free).